-Walk-In Clinic: The Walk-In Clinic is for same day care of recent onset medical problems.
+Walk-in Clinic: The Walk-in Clinic is for same day care of recent onset medical problems.
 It is on a first come, first served basis, except for urgent care cases, which take priority.
-Therefore, waiting time for Walk-In Clinic may vary.
-If you have a complicated medical problem that needs more time, you may be best served by making an appointment.
-Should you have more than one problem, the more urgent illness or injury will be dealt with first, and you may be asked to make an appointment to allow more time for handling your other medical needs.
+Therefore, waiting time for Walk-in Clinic may vary.

-Nurses Clinic: Eligible students may obtain blood pressure measurements, vision testing, allergy injections, TB skin tests, and more, through the Nurses Clinic.
-Appointments for the Nurses Clinic can be made in person or by phone with the receptionist.
+Nurses Clinic: Eligible students may obtain blood pressure, BMI measurements, immunization, TB skin tests at no cost (paid application fee or re-entry form required) for UOG enrollment, and more through the Nurses Clinic.
+Appointments for the Nurses Clinic can be made in person or by phone.